cwolk/cwolk.github.io/source/publications/index.markdown

 - Kortmann, B. and Wolk, C. (2013).
 Morphosyntactic variation in the anglophone world: A global perspective.
 In Kortmann, B. and Lunkenheimer, K., editors, *The Mouton World Atlas of Variation in English*, pages 906–936.
 Mouton de Gruyter, Berlin
 - Wolk, C., Bresnan, J., Rosenbach, A., and Szmrecsanyi, B. (2013).
 Dative and genitive variability in Late Modern English: Exploring cross-constructional variation and change. *Diachronica*, 33(3)

+### 2014
+- Ehret, K., Wolk, C., and Szmrecsanyi, B. (2014).
+Quirky quadratures: on weight and rhythm as constraints in the genitive alternation.
+English Language and Linguistics, 18(02). special issue “Genitive variation in English”, edited by John Payne and Eva Berlage

 ###  Forthcoming
 - Szmrecsanyi, B., Rosenbach, A., Bresnan, J., and Wolk, C. (submitted).
 Culturally conditioned language change?
 Genitive constructions in Late Modern English.
 In Hundt, M., editor, *The Syntax of Late Modern English.* CUP, Cambridge
-- Ehret, K., Wolk, C., and Szmrecsanyi, B. (submitted).
-Quirky quadratures: on weight and rhythm as constraints in the genitive alternation. submitted to special issue of *English Language and Linguistics* edited by John Payne and Eva Berlage

 ## Refereed Talks and Posters